 Tobacco and Vapour Products

-Additionally, the provincial buffer zone around all doorways, open windows and air intakes has increased to six (6) metres.
-For more details on the new laws, please read the Requirements under the Tobacco and Vapour Products Control Act and Regulation information document.
+For details on the new and amended regulations please read the Requirements under the Tobacco and Vapour Products Control Act and Regulation (PDF, 505KB) and Requirements under the Public Health Act and E-Substances Regulation information pages.

 In British Columbia, the sale and use of tobacco and vapour products is restricted by a number of laws, regulations and policy, including: